dbt-labs/docs.getdbt.com/website/docs/terms/cte.md

 hoverSnippet: A Common Table Expression (CTE) is a temporary result set that can be used in a SQL query.
 You can use CTEs to break up complex queries into simpler blocks of code that can connect and build on each other.
 ---

 In a formal sense, a Common Table Expression (CTE), is a temporary result set that can be used in a SQL query.
 You can use CTEs to break up complex queries into simpler blocks of code that can connect and build on each other.
-In a less formal, more human-sense, we like to think of a CTE as a separate, smaller query within the larger query you’re building up.
+In a less formal, more human-sense, you can think of a CTE as a separate, smaller query within the larger query you’re building up.
 Creating a CTE is essentially like making a temporary <Term id="view" /> that you can access throughout the rest of the query you are writing.

 There are two-types of CTEs: recursive and non-recursive.
 This glossary focuses on non-recursive CTEs.